 The comparison between data scientist vs business analyst is not very common.
-But surprisingly, they share a lot of common business goals.
+Surprisingly, they share a lot of common business goals.
 However, what differentiates them is how they work towards these goals.
 Data scientists work towards the goals using a statistical and mathematical lens, while business analysts approach the goals with an integrated outlook.

 Data Scientist vs Business Analyst: Main Differences